Cottage Cheese Syrniki with Flour

 Step 8:

-Roll each part of the dough into a bun, then press down to make a round, medium-thick cheese cake.
+Roll each piece into a ball, then flatten it into a round patty of medium thickness.
 If the dough sticks to your hands, dust them with flour.

 Step 9:

-Heat the vegetable oil in a frying pan, lay out the cheesecakes.
-Over moderate heat, fry the cheesecakes until golden brown.
+Heat the vegetable oil in a skillet and add the syrniki.
+Fry over medium heat until golden brown.

 Step 10: